kapunahelewong/lazy-loading-example/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.32.3.

+## Lazy loaded feature module example

+The lazy loaded feature module is `OrdersModule`.
+The `AppRoutingModule` imports the `OrdersRoutingModule` which in turn has a route to the `OrdersListComponent`.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.